 Cruising Considerations: If you’re planning a river cruise, the Douro River season typically runs from March through November.
 While summer sailings are popular, temperatures can sometimes climb above 90°F, so spring and fall feel noticeably more comfortable for shore excursions.

-Rainy Season: Porto is also one of the wettest cities in Southern Europe, which is important to keep in mind when planning your trip.
+Rainy Season: This is one of the wettest cities in Southern Europe, which is important to keep in mind when planning your trip.
 Rain is most common from November through March, with December typically bringing the heaviest showers.

 Beach Weather: For beach days, nearby spots like Matosinhos are best enjoyed in July and August.
 Even then, Atlantic breezes help keep the coastline significantly cooler than inland areas, making those warmer months feel much more refreshing.